 Term Ends: December 1, 2025

 Neal Oury served on City Council from 2017 to 2021 and was unanimously appointed to fill a vacated City Council seat in June 2022.
-He has served on the city’s Finance Commission, the Public Relations & Communications Committee, the Loveland Community Improvement Corporation (CIC), and currently serves on the Historic Preservation & Planning Committee.
+He has served on the city’s Finance Commission, the Public Relations & Communications Committee, the Loveland Community Improvement Corporation (CIC), and currently serves on the Historic Preservation & Planning Commission.

 Neal is a lifelong resident of Loveland, graduating from Loveland Hurst High School in 1975.
 Neal lives in the house he constructed in 1986.
 His property overlooks the city that he has witnessed change from a small farming community to a dynamic, vibrant, attractive community and a destination place with a downtown entertainment district.

 Neal is retired after being self-employed in the construction, remodeling and property management business for more than 38 years.
 Neal and his wife Lynn married in 1983, and they have two grown children and one grandchild.
 Neal pursues his passion and creativity in woodworking.
 He also enjoys camping, kayaking and fishing.